 She would get so excited when we pulled the brush out and we loved it because it was so easy to use and clean up afterward.

 Do Pugs shed a lot?
 Yes, they do, in fact, I’ve written an article to explain just how much they shed.
-You can read it here.

 Should Pugs be shaved?
 Absolutely not, their undercoat helps keep them cool in the Summer.
+Read this to find out why shaving Pugs is highly discouraged.

 Do Pugs need grooming?
 Every dog regardless of the breed will need some amount of grooming.
 Pugs require regular grooming, in fact, I’ve put together this article to help you learn how to groom your Pug.